 Part of the ISO Strategy 2030 involves ISO examining external drivers of change and evaluating their impact on our organization.
 Using foresight tools and methodologies, ISO is following global trends, analyzing their links to existing ISO work, and asking what their implications for standardization could be.
 Our ultimate aim is to better understand the context in which we operate, so that ISO can effectively meet emerging market needs and help to shape a more sustainable future.

 Access the ISO Research Library for research about standards.
 ISO has compiled research from academia, international organizations and ISO Members and more.
 The ISO Research Library contains a growing collection of publications about standards, standards development and the impacts of standardization.
-The Library is designed to support the work of ISO members, researchers and others with an interest in standards.
-You can browse the collection using the search fields, or, if you’re looking for something specific, try the keyword search.
+The library is designed to support the work of ISO members, researchers and others with an interest in standards.
+You can browse the collection using the search fields, or, if you are looking for something specific, try the keyword search.

 This report is a guidance document aimed at standards organizations around the world that are interested in assessing what impact standards have on the local economy.